 After the minimum chilling period has been reached, bring your pots in.
 Place

 them in a warm, sunny window.
-The warmth is your bulbs' signal to awaken.
+Warmth is your bulbs' signal to awaken.
+As

-As soon as they emerge from the ground, they will need light to grow and
+soon as they emerge from the ground, they need light to grow and bloom.

 Right about now you are probably wondering about how long a particular bulb

 needs to be chilled and how long the growing period is to reach the blooming

 stage.
 Well, you guessed the answer.... it depends.
 It depends upon the